 Q: I am a First Amendment enthusiast, and I want to make sure that I have an outlet to tell the people in charge what I think.
 I especially like to fill out forms.
 How do I satisfy this urge?

 A: If you want to tell the law school about what’s going well or not so well, we want to hear it.
 We have an online Law Student Feedback form, and we encourage you to provide us with your feedback.
 Or just come talk to us!

 Q: There are so many deans, directors, staff, and um, just people, walking around the law school.
 What does everyone do here?

 A: We are all here to help you have a meaningful and satisfying law school experience.
-For a description about what everyone does, read about our academic and personal advising services.
+For a description about what everyone does, visit the academic and personal advising webpage.

 Q: I’m so confused, I don’t even know what I’m confused about.
 What should I do?